-Race times for the RACC Finals will be at 17:30 and 23:30 GMT for oval racing and 20:00 and 2:00 (next day) GMT for road course racing.
+Race times for the RACC Finals will be at 17:30 and 23:30 GMT for oval racing and 20:00 and 2:00 (next day) GMT for road course racing but are subject to change based on feedback from participating clubs.

-World Cup of iRacing.com[TM] Championships
+World Cup of iRacing.comTM Finals

-The one-day World Cup of iRacing Championship is the highlight of the year-long tournament and both oval and road events will be broadcast live.
 The seven RACCs will enter their overall top 5 racers for both road and oval.
-Top 5 racers will be determined by total Race points scored during the six-day RACC Runoffs.
-Each of the two final races (one oval and one road) will feature a 35-car field and Class-A content.
-The winner of the World Cup of iRacing will be the club that scores the most Race points on championship day as determined by combined Race points from both road and oval category events.
-All drivers score points.
+The top 5 racers will be determined by Gross Club Points scored during the five-day RACC Runoffs.
+Each of the two final races (one oval and one road) will feature a 35-car field and Class C content.
+One "car reset" will be allowed per race.
+The winner of the World Cup of iRacing will be the club that scores the most Gross Club Points on finals day as determined by combined Gross Club Points from both road and oval category events.